planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 Updating OSM data
 -----------------

-If you have downloaded OSM data into your GeoGit repository using the ``download`` command, you can easily update it to get the new changes that might have been added in the central OSM planet.
+If you have downloaded OSM data into your GeoGig repository using the ``download`` command, you can easily update it to get the new changes that might have been added in the central OSM planet.
 To do so, just run the ``osm download`` command with the ``--update`` switch and without specifying any filter file.

 ::

-	$ geogit osm download --update
+	$ geogig osm download --update

 As in the case of importing, you can select a URL different to the default one, just entering it after the command.

 ::

-	$ geogit osm download http://overpass.osm.rambler.ru/ --update
+	$ geogig osm download http://overpass.osm.rambler.ru/ --update

 The filter that you used for the latest import will be used.
-In case you want to get the most recent OSM data with a different filter, you should run the ``download`` command instead as explained before, which will replace the current OSM data in the geogit repository.
+In case you want to get the most recent OSM data with a different filter, you should run the ``download`` command instead as explained before, which will replace the current OSM data in the geogig repository.

 The ``download`` command with the ``--update`` switch is similar to the ``pull`` command in a normal repository.
 It will get the latest version of the OSM data and put it in new temporary branch.
 That branch starts at the commit where you made your last update.
-From that point GeoGit will try to merge that branch with your current branch, doing it the usual way.
+From that point GeoGig will try to merge that branch with your current branch, doing it the usual way.
 If you have edited your OSM and your changes are not compatible with the changes introduced in the latest snapshot that you you have just downloaded, conflicts will be signaled, and you should resolve them.

-As in the case of the ``pull`` command, you can tell GeoGit to perform a rebase instead of a merge, by using the ``--rebase`` switch.
+As in the case of the ``pull`` command, you can tell GeoGig to perform a rebase instead of a merge, by using the ``--rebase`` switch.

 Exporting to OSM formats
 -------------------------

-The content of a GeoGit repository can be exported in OSM XML format, much in the same way as it works for other formats such as shapefiles.
+The content of a GeoGig repository can be exported in OSM XML format, much in the same way as it works for other formats such as shapefiles.
 The OSM export command has the following format:

 ::

-	geogit osm export <file> [commitish]
+	geogig osm export <file> [commitish]

 If the file has the ``pbf`` extension, the created file will be a pbf file.
 Otherwise, it will be an OSM XML file.

 The area to export can be restricted by using the ``--b`` option, which works just as it does in the case of the ``download`` command.
 Use it to define a bounding box, and only those elements intersecting the selected area will be exported.

 Data exported is taken from the "way" and "node" trees, and assumed to use the corresponding default feature types.
 In other words, it assumes OSM data in your repository has been imported either by using the ``osm import`` or ``osm download`` commands.
-Data in other trees in the repository will not be imported, even if it originated from OSM data and even uses the same feature type, since there is no way for GeoGit to know about it.
-You will notice that, for this reason, there is no path option in the syntax of the command, since the paths from which to export data are not configurable, and GeoGit uses the default OSM paths.
+Data in other trees in the repository will not be imported, even if it originated from OSM data and even uses the same feature type, since there is no way for GeoGig to know about it.
+You will notice that, for this reason, there is no path option in the syntax of the command, since the paths from which to export data are not configurable, and GeoGig uses the default OSM paths.

 By default, the data at HEAD is exported.
 You can export from a different snapshot by entering the commit reference after the export file path.